varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 ### *Update your BIOS*

 This step is not required but recommended.
 If your computer is already running Windows, it is as easy as downloading the update executable from [Dell's website](https://www.dell.com/support/home/en-us/drivers/driversdetails?driverid=ptjjd) and double-clicking it.
 If you don't have any OS installed, download [Rufus](https://rufus.ie/) on another computer.
+Insert and select your USB drive.
+In the Boot selection drop-down, select FreeDOS.
+Then click start.
 After that, boot from it and select the first option by hitting ENTER.

+![selection](https://github.com/varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/blob/guide-reformatting/Images/Selection.png)

 Then, after some scrolling text, you will see a prompt open.

-![selection](https://github.com/varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/blob/guide-reformatting/Images/Selection.png)

 Now type "dir" (without the quotes) into the shell and hit ENTER.
 You should see a list of files and folders, one of them being your update file.

 ![dir command example output](https://github.com/varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/blob/guide-reformatting/Images/DIR.jpg)